 In The Simpsons, Bart can be the most popular kid in school by a huge margin, have Milhouse as his only friend or anywhere in between depending on what best suits the story, though one episode did show that popularity can change rapidly as he went from the former to the latter after crying when hit with some mud.
 Similarly, while they eventually settled on her being Buddhist, there was a time when Lisa could switch between a hard-nosed skeptic, Flanders v2.0, or a New Ager at the whim of the writing staff.

 Though she is never popular, just how unpopular Lisa is varies from episode to episode.
-In some episodes, she hangs out with Janie and some of the other girls but in other episodes she says she has no friends.
+In some episodes, she hangs out with Janey Powell and some of the other girls but in other episodes she says she has no friends with even Janey teasing her.

 Homer's character varies with the plot's demands.
 He has been a well-meaning moron with selective common sense, so bored with life that he embraces any crazy idea he hears, and deliberately self-centered because he feels the rest of the world owes him.
 He's even lampshaded this: